softwaremill/sttp/docs/openapi.md

 ## Sbt managed

-In this setup openapi-generator is plugged into sbt project through [sbt-openapi-generator](https://github.com/OpenAPITools/sbt-openapi-generator/) plugin.
+In this setup openapi-generator is plugged into sbt project through the [sbt-openapi-generator](https://github.com/OpenAPITools/sbt-openapi-generator/) plugin.
 Sttp requests and models are automatically generated upon compilation.

 To have your openapi descriptions automatically turned into classes first define a new module in your project:

 ```scala
 lazy val petstoreApi: Project = project
   .in(file("petstore-api"))